 It completely bypasses the way a person naturally and effectively uses and expresses their sense of humor to get laughs when they talk.

-But this author is not alone – there are literally mountains of this kind of information online that leads people down the path of disappointing audiences using information that is merely informational at best:
+But this author is not alone — there are mountains of this kind of information online that leads people down the path of disappointing audiences using information that is merely informational at best:

-Here’s the link to another article review that I did for an author touting a trademarked, step-by-step approach to adding humor speeches.
+Here is the link to another article review that I did for an author touting a trademarked, step-by-step approach to adding humor speeches.

 Check it out for yourself to see if you can pinpoint the similarities: